Edward II (play): Homophobia

 Homophobia is represented by the banishment of Gaveston by deceased king Edward I for being a bad influence on King Edward II.
 Mortimer describes Gaveston as someone who corrupts, dishonors and shames the court of the King, thus showing the homophobia of the state.
-Mortimer's homophobia is possibly rooted from his loyalty to deceased king Edward I, whom he sees as a father figure of the kingdom.
+Mortimer's homophobia is possibly rooted in his loyalty to deceased king Edward I, whom he sees as a father figure of the kingdom.
 Mortimer constantly threatens to kill Gaveston because of his fear of homosexuality.
 Mortimer has an obsession with his sword, which is associated with a fear of castration as a punishment for sodomy and homosexuality.
 Throughout the play, Mortimer insults Gaveston as a form of homophobic violence (and he does eventually kill Gaveston and Edward II); it's also possible that his extreme violence is rooted from his repressed homosexuality and his fear of feminization.
 In other words, Mortimer is desperately trying to get rid of people, Gaveston, Edward and Spencer(s), who trigger his homoerotic impulses.
 The method with which Edward II is assassinated, a hot poker through his anus, is a symbolic death of homophobia of both the state and Mortimer.
-How Edward II is tortured and killed in the sewer of his castle is symbolic to sodomy and homophobia.
+How Edward II is tortured and killed in the sewer of his castle is symbolic of sodomy and homophobia.

 The barons, on the other hand, have a fear of sodomy being a threat to a heterosexual relationship between the queen and the king.